Adam's Heart Valve Surgery Blog

 That first week after getting home from my surgery with Dr. Starnes… I was on top of the world.
 I felt like I was ready to get back to work.
 During week three, however, the bottom fell out and the pain set in.
 Then, the exhaustion just kicked my butt.

 Luckily, I had my post-op with Dr. Starnes’s office and Bob Sachs, his physician’s assistant.
-They sat my wife and I down and reminded us that even though it was called ‘minimally invasive aortic surgery‘, the procedure is still very invasive.
+They sat my wife and I down and reminded us that even though it was called ‘minimally invasive aortic valve replacement surgery‘, the procedure is still very invasive.
 With his guidance, I realized that I had been ahead of the recovery curve – out of ICU in 24 hours, all drains and IVs removed within 36 hours and home in just 3 1/2 days, walking 2 miles a day within a week of getting home.
 My body was telling me to slow down.

 Now, I am in a pretty good frame of mind.
 I am still very easily fatigued and know my first week back to work will be a bear.
 But, cabin fever has also set in now.